Code-Institute-Submissions/North-West-Golf-Society/README.md

 # Testing
 * Few bugs have been encountered.
 Initally had difficulty adding images to site but file path was not correct, amended and fixed.
+* Found bug when validating CSS in Jigsaw, negative px padding not allowed.
+Fixed via adding 0px padding (.about h3).
+* When validating HTML, I had added 'type=text' to a <textarea> element, which was not necessary - removed.

 # Credits
 ## Media